 *To advance this exercise: Add in the IT-band stretch, by pushing your hips forward and reaching out overhead once you return from the lunge, to get the best lateral hip stretch!
 Demonstrated beautifully by one of Elite’s trainers, Katie!

 Some kids may dress up like this character for Halloween, Elite chooses to incorporate this character into their dynamic warm-ups… Can you guess what it might be?
-We’ll give you a hint, it’s a third day of lunges!
+We’ll give you a hint, it’s the third day of lunges!

 This is an effective and efficient hip opener and quadriceps stretch that you should be including in your warm-up.
 It’s simple and will help you prepare for exercise, maybe even reduce stress during your school day, or can be used as a quick mobility drill throughout the day.

 Similar to our previous exercise: ‘Rotational Lunge’ (scroll up to review!)
 Begin by standing with your feet shoulder-width apart.
-Step forward, taking an over exaggerated step with your right leg to initiate the deep lunge, slightly away from the mid-line.
+Step forward, taking an over-exaggerated step with your right leg to initiate the deep lunge, slightly away from the mid-line.
 Do NOT allow your right knee to pass in front of your toes and your left knee should come about one to two inches from the floor, but not quite touch the ground!
 While in this extended lunge position, lean forward slightly at your hips.
 Keep your core engaged and plant both hands beneath your shoulders, inside of the knee.
 Take the left hand (or the hand opposite of the bent leg) rotating through the upper back and reach up towards the ceiling, this also mobilizes the lumbar and thoracic spine.
 Be sure to keep your back leg straight and your hand planted next to your front leg to get the most beneficial best stretch!
 Bring the back leg to meet the front by slowly swinging it forward to initiate the next lunge.
 Continue alternating each leg as you perform this exercise for about 20 yards in distance.*To advance this exercise: Add a hamstring stretch, by rocking your hips back in the deep lunge position and straightening the front leg, balancing on the heel.
 (2nd Image)

 There are two more exercises we’ll provide to wrap up the month, but plenty more to share down the road!

 This exercise helps improve lower body power and increase the functional range of motion in the hip flexors and calves.
-It also helps implement sound mechanics prior to activity.
+It also helps implement sound mechanics prior to the activity.

-Start off with your feet shoulder width apart.
+Start off with your feet shoulder-width apart.
 Keep your shoulders back, chest up & out.
 Start with your right leg driving your right knee up as high as possible in a skipping motion.
 At the same time, bend your left arm at approximately 90 degrees.
 Your left leg should be straight and your right elbow should be by your side.
 Land on the ball of your left foot and repeat this skipping motion with the opposite arm and leg.
 Perform this exercise for about 20 yards.
 Skip and reach as high as you can!

 While dreaded by many, this warm-up helps stretch your calves, hamstrings and lower back, as well as works your core strength and shoulder stability.